We have an obligation to comply with the Data Protection Act 2018 and the General Data Protection Regulation.

 How is personal information kept and who is responsible?

-We use both computer-based and paper-based filing systems for keeping personal information.
-Each system is the responsibility of a designated service manager who must make sure that access is properly controlled and information appropriately and lawfully used.
-Services must publish and maintain privacy notices which provide information about personal data processing.
+RBWM processes personal information both electronically and occasionally on paper .
+Each system is the responsibility of a designated service manager who must make sure that access is properly controlled and information is appropriately and lawfully used.

 Who is information shared with?